3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 ## Summary

-Summary of the post.

-OPTIONAL ending (may be based on post content):
+It was pleasure to whole 3mdeb to meet with Daniel and understand his perspective and vision of GRUB2 from community and commercial perspective.
+We definitely see possible synergies and hope to find resources to support GRUB bootloader.

+Some may ask if GRUB2 existence is justifiable in light of Linux booting directly from UEFI and growth of projects like [LinuxBoot](https://www.linuxboot.org/).
+Our opinion is that we choose solutions that fits best for outcome we want to achieve.
+Amount of work, expertise and features set accumulated over 25 years of development cannot be ignores and largely simplify our lives in some cases.
+It may mean that it is faster and easier to use GRUB2 in some cases and in other leverage LinuxBoot or other solution.

-If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features of used hardware platform, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
+If you need bootloader support or you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features of used hardware platform, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
 If you are interested in similar content feel free to [sing up to our newsletter](http://eepurl.com/gfoekD)